jonatanBroberg/calvin-base/README.md

 for more information.
 Note that the control uri is mandatory even for most of the help commands.

+### Replication

+To create an identical copy of an existing actor, it can be replicate to another runtime

+    $ cscontrol http://<first runtime address>:<controlport> actor replicate <actor id> <other runtime id>

+For this to work, the actor must have an "replicate" attribute.
+See the actor std.CountTimer for an example.
+Further info is available in fault_tolerance/README.md

 ### Testing

 If necessary, install the extra packages needed for testing